hellenike/textbook/docs/topics/contracts/index.md

 ## Contract verbs

-The different verbs you have already learned all have stems of the first principal part ending in a *consonant*.
-When the first principal part ends in a *vowel*, you use the same endings you have already learned, but they contract with the vowel of the stem.
-Some verbs that do not have verb stems ending in a vowel in the first principal part do have a vowel at the end of their stem in the *second* principal part, which is used for the future active and middle.
+The thematic verbs we have been learning and using all have stems of the first principal part ending in a *consonant*.
+When the first principal part of a thematic (-ω) verb ends in a *vowel*, you use the same endings you have already learned, but the thematic vowel of the ending contracts with the vowel of the stem to form another vowel or a diphthong.

+Note: Some verbs that do not have verb stems ending in a vowel in the first principal part do have a vowel at the end of their stem in the *second* principal part, which is used for the future active and middle.
 We will review these contractions for those forms when we learn the future tense forms.

 ### Stems ending in -ε-